elailai94/EasyTicket/README.md

 ![EasyTicket_Logo](https://cloud.githubusercontent.com/assets/7763904/7895697/1069370c-066a-11e5-9914-1d0f1b787ced.png)

 ### About
 EasyTicket is a simple ticket vending system for the [London Underground](http://en.wikipedia.org/wiki/London_Underground).
 It is written entirely in Python.
-The graphical component of the system is implemented using the Tkinter library.
+The graphical component of the system is implemented using the Tkinter GUI toolkit.

 ### Screenshots
 #### Command-Line Interface